lmnr-ai/lmnr-ts/README.md

 ### Sending events

-You can send events in two ways:
+You can send laminar events using `L.event(name, value)`.
-- `.event(name, value)` – for a pre-defined event with one of possible values.
-- `.evaluate_event(name, evaluator, data, env)` – for an event that is evaluated by evaluator pipeline based on the data.

-Note that to run an evaluate event, you need to create an evaluator pipeline and create a target version for it.

-Read our [docs](https://docs.lmnr.ai) to learn more about event types and how they are created and evaluated.
+Read our [docs](https://docs.lmnr.ai) to learn more about events and examples.

 ### Example